 Posted by Lea · March 5th 2012

-Thousands of properties across Lancashire benefit from the security of a Rockdoor composite door, but while the doors protect homes and businesses they can also make it difficult to enable access in emergency situations.
+Thousands of properties across Lancashire benefit from the security of a Rockdoor composite door, but while the doors protect homes and businesses they can also make it difficult to enable access in emergency situations, which is something we wanted to work on with the emergency services.

 While acknowledging the high levels of safety and security against burglary that a Rockdoor affords (both front doors and back doors), Lancashire Fire & Rescue Service also identified the access issue challenging the emergency services.